global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 woman.

 ##
-Bassie's motto is: “To whom much is given, much is expected.”
+Bassie's motto is: "To whom much is given, much is expected."
 She believes that you are given a gift so that you can give to others.
 Bassie does this by volunteering, giving of